RarelyCharlie/rarelycharlie.github.io/_howto/sound.md

 ![Settings](/assets/soundpref.png){:style="margin: 0 auto; display: block;"}

-Specify sound file URLs to override a 7 Cups sound with custom sounds.
+Specify sound file URLs to override 7 Cups sounds with custom sounds.

 Check the box "Mute general request alerts" if you only want to hear alerts for personal requests.